David Bradley (American actor)

-David Bradley (born Bradley Simpson in Texas, October 2, 1951) is an American actor and martial artist, known for starring in numerous low-budget action movies beginning in the late 1980s.
+David Bradley (born Bradley Simpson, October 2, 1953) is an American actor and martial artist, known for starring in numerous low-budget action movies beginning in the late 1980s.
 His best-known films are the American Ninja sequels, and the Cyborg Cop films.

 Career

 Bradley is known for his role as Sean Davidson in American Ninja 3: Blood Hunt and American Ninja 4: The Annihilation.
 He also stars in a separate film titled, American Ninja V, as Joe Kastle, which is not technically a sequel to the previous American Ninja films, but a different movie altogether.
 Previous to making films, Bradley worked as a car salesman on Wilshire Boulevard.
 He attended the screening of American Ninja 3: Blood Hunt in Los Angeles, and director Cedric Sundstrom claimed that he in Bradley found a good balance between vulnerability and physical aspects.
 According to Sundstrom, Bradley always resented the fact that his character got rescued by Michael Dudikoff's character in the film American Ninja 4: The Annihilation.